Generalised muscle weakness is not uncommon today; we eat too much white rice, cake flour and refined corn. They are

-And the bran/germ extract?
-Oh, they fed that to the pigs and chickens because it was good for them!
+And what about the bran and germ extract?
+Oh, they fed that to the pigs and chickens because it was good for them.
 Today, those food companies extract the vitamins and oils in the germ and sell them back to you as a supplements at a great profit.